generadores-en-python

 • Starts by returning counter with a value of 1

-• When counter reaches 5, the loop ends, and the sequence finishes.
+• When counter equals 5, the loop ends, and the sequence terminates.

-It is also very common for the use of generators to be done from a loop.
-For example, it is very common to use them with for.
+It is also very common for generators to be used from within a loop.
+For example, it’s very common to use them with for.

 for number in count_to(5):